Luiscarlosvd/school-library/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank the Microverse team for their invaluable resources
+I would like to thank Microverse for giving me the opportunity to learn and grow as a developer and also I like to thank my family, they are all my support. 🌟

 <p align="right">(<a href="#readme-top">back to top</a>)</p>